 Other studies have shown that IQ scores are diminished by 6-8 IQ points when teenagers have a history of heavy marijuana usage.
 If they quit as adults they do not recover the lost IQ points.

-Using marijuana causes an increase in Alpha brain waves.
+Using marijuana causes an increase in Alpha brain waves although beneficial in some instances can be disastrous in others.
+Just ask this, Overland Park Truck Accident lawyer who have dealt with cases regarding marijuana car and drug accidents.
 Alpha brain waves are rhythmical and with high amplitude, easily spotted on the raw EEG.
 Alpha is 9-12 hertz (cycles/second) causing a relaxed, day-dreamy state.
 Alpha initiates sleep.
 If Alpha brainwaves are high amplitude, the individual is often in a trance or inattentive state and may have attention difficulties.

 Until more definitive data is reported, it seems wise for parents to be informed and to discourage the use of this potent drug in their children and teenagers.
 The brain continues to develop through adolescence, even up to the age of 25 plus years.